 This morning transfer from your hotel in Hanoi to Halong City, the drive takes about 4 hours and you will stop off for a refreshment break en route.
 Upon arrival meet the crew of the traditional Junk boat at the dock and cruise to the famous islands of UNESCO Listed Halong Bay and on to Bai Tu Long Bay.
 Aside from the cave visit and swimming, there is a chance to explore this stunning area by sea kayak.
 Return back to the Junk for a scrumptious dinner and watch an incredible sunset over the bay.

-Upon arrival in Hue, transfer directly to the hotel.
 Created in the 19th century, the Imperial City of Hue was modelled on the Forbidden City in Beijing and holds many palaces and temples inside its giant walls.
 Many of the buildings were damaged by French aerial bombing and the Tet Offensive in 1968.
 Now it is slowly being restored thanks to generous funding by UNESCO.
 Your tour begins after breakfast with the ancient walled Citadel containing the former Imperial Palace.
 Spend the morning wandering through the enclosure before lunch and a trip into the surrounding countryside to see the final resting place of the Emperors at two of the most impressive Royal Tombs.
 This evening enjoy a scenic cruise along the Perfume River.